trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

                                                         Example: ``OU=America,DC=corp,DC=example,DC=com``
 ``ldap.group-auth-pattern``                             This property is used to specify the LDAP query for
                                                         the LDAP group membership authorization.
-This query will be executed against the LDAP server and if successful, the user will be authorized.
+This query is executed against the LDAP server and if successful, the user is authorized.
-                                                        This property must contain a pattern ``${USER}`` which will be replaced by the actual username in the group authorization search query.
+                                                        This property must contain a pattern ``${USER}``, which is replaced by the actual username in the group authorization search query.
                                                         See samples below.
 ======================================================= ======================================================